popgenDK/website/_pages/OIWorkshop.md

 ## Time and place

-...
+The workshop is part of the ABP Open Institute East and Central African Regional Workshop 2024.
+It will take place from Wednesday August 7th to Friday August 9th 2024 at Pwani University, Kilifi, Kenya [add full address].
+All lectures and computer exercises will take place in room xxx.
+This includes research talks.
-You should bring a laptop to the course.
-We will log into a remote server from the laptop so any laptop will do regardless of operating system.
+You are required to bring a laptop to the course.
+We will log into a remote server from the laptop, so any laptop will do regardless of operating system.

-# Program
+# Program (preliminary)

 ### Wednesday
     - Morning session: Introduction to NGS data, SNP calling and genotype calling  -  Anders